magus/acnh-catalog/scripts/acnh-spreadsheet/README.md

 ## History

+### May 17, 2020
 - Initially we used data from villagerdb and moved to the community ACNH spreadsheet
 - `villagerdb-to-spreadsheet.js` was used to parse, compare and reconcile this migration
+- `catalog-items-from-spreadsheet.js` was used to filter the exhaustive `ACNH_SPREADSHEET.json` output to minimal set

 ## Resources